-While security cameras of old are associated with blurry, grainy footage, the best modern cameras are the complete opposite - offering crystal clear 1080p video quality, wi-fi connectivity, night vision, and many more features aside.
+While old security cameras are associated with blurry, grainy footage, the best modern cameras are the complete opposite - offering crystal clear 1080p video quality, wi-fi connectivity, night vision, and many more features.

 So how to choose which security camera to add to your home set-up?
-Depending on your priorities, you may want a weatherproof camera that you can place outside, or motion detection is more important to you.
+Depending on your priorities, you may want a weatherproof camera that you can place outside, or motion detection is more important.
 Whatever you’re looking for, we’ve tried to make life easier by reviewing seven of the best examples below.

-And if you’re a true home security nut, then take a look at our ranking of the best home security systems and get to work kitting out your entire home.
+And if you’re a genuine home security nut, then take a look at our ranking of the best home security systems and get to work kitting out your entire home.

-This security camera from Ring, put simply, has it all.
-With the Full HD video, and built-in microphone and speakers, you'll be able to see and speak with anyone (or anything) who is detected on your property.
+This security camera from Ring, put, has it all.
+With the Full HD video, built-in microphone, and speakers, you'll be able to see and speak with anyone (or anything) who is detected on your property.
 In addition, the 140-degree wide-angle camera lens will cover a lot of ground, so there will be no hiding around any corners.

-The built-in motion-activated spotlight will broadcast crisp footage, even when it's lights out, which is a deterrent to crime in itself.
+The built-in motion-activated spotlight will broadcast crisp footage, even when it lights out, which is a crime deterrent.

 The Ring app is intuitive and takes around five minutes to set up.
 In addition, it can sync to all your other Ring devices so you can access and control them all on one nifty dashboard.

 A tremendous strength of the Ring app is the ability to customize how the security camera works.
-For example, you can draw your own motion zone for the camera and, when motion is detected, you'll receive an alert on your mobile or tablet device.
+For example, you can draw your motion zone for the camera, and when motion is detected, you'll receive an alert on your mobile or tablet device.